silviuoprea/checkthat/task2/README.md

 # Evaluation Metrics
 This task is evaluated as a ranking task.
-Ranked list per claim will be evaluated using ranking evaluation measures (MAP@k for k=1,3,5,10,20,all, MRR and Recall@k for k=1,3,5,10,20).
+Ranked list per claim will be evaluated using ranking evaluation measures (MAP@k for k=1,3,5,10,20,all, MRR and Precision@k for k=1,3,5,10,20).
 Official measure is MAP@5.

 # Baselines